 Before the year 2000, solid core golf balls that maximized distance were the preferred choice of amateur golfers.
-Pros then were still mostly playing wound, soft golf balls with liquid-filled center, because of the feel, short game control, and workability they offered.
-During the mid to late 90s, when high performance, low spin, solid golf balls were launched, pros began to switch.
+Pros then were still mostly playing wound, soft golf balls with liquid-filled centres, because of the feel, short game control, and workability they offered.
+During the mid-to-late 90’s, when high performance, low spin, solid golf balls were launched, pros began to switch.
 But a revolution began when the Pro V1 golf ball was introduced by Titleist in October 2000.
 Pros switched to it fast and benefited from its low spin and distance (thanks to its solid construction technology) for the first time, while retaining soft feel, high spin, and short game scoring performance.
 On the PGA Tour, the Pro V1 soon became the most played ball.

 Other Titleist golf balls